Using Share Links, Guided Browsing and Freeze Tabs Follow

 - Guide browsing templates

-- Focused Sessions and G-Suite: Gmail, Drive and Docs
+- Focus sessions and Google Workspace: Gmail, Drive and Docs

-- Editing a Guide Browsing session after it begins
+- Editing a guided browsing session after it begins

 Schedule guided sessions